+Nursing employees have a right to request the use of the Lactation Room.
 Employees who wish to access these spaces must contact Work/Life ([email protected] or 212-854-8019) at least five days in advance of their return to work or school to gain access to the appropriate rooms.
 All rooms are accessed via key pad code or card swipe on a University ID that must be programmed in advance.
 Requests made to Work/Life will be addressed within five business days.

 Anyone who accesses a Lactation Room for a different purpose or allows an unauthorized person to access the room will have their access revoked and may be subject to disciplinary action.